An Extreme Scattering Event Toward PSR J2313+4253: Results

 We can estimate the angular scale of features in our secondary spectrum, which is useful to determine the relative position of the main scattering screen and the structure the ESE originates from.
 The angular scale $\theta_{2}$ is found by rearranging Equation \ref{eq:1} \citep{Hill_2003},

 where $f_{\nu}$ is the conjugate frequency, $D_{p}$ is the distance to the pulsar, $D_{s}$ is the distance from the pulsar to the scattering screen, $\theta_{1}$ and $\theta_{2}$ are two points on the image in a coordinate system centered on the pulsar, and \textit{c} is the speed of light.
 We assume that the scattering is one dimensional and set $\theta_{1}=0$.
+This fixes one of the two points to the origin.

-In Figure \ref{fig:4}, we plot the results of Equation \ref{eq:1} for three points along the scintillation arc present in the middle plot shown in Figure \ref{fig:secondayevent}.
+In Figure \ref{fig:4}, we plot the results of Equation \ref{eq:1} for three points along the scintillation arc present in the middle plot shown in Figure \ref{fig:secondayevent} marked with blue arrows.
 Since there is uncertainty on the estimated pulsar distance, we calculate the angular scale for each possible distance based on the range given by the 1$\sigma$ error from \cite{Chatterjee_2009}.
 Point A represents the detached feature, with a maximum delay value of 0.6 $\mu s$.
 Points B and C are assigned to values along the main scintillation arc, with delay values of 0.2 $\mu s$ and 0.1 $\mu s$, respectively.
 Points B and C were chosen as the location of images that are on the main scintillation arc and are seen in every observation, with point B being at the maximum value of the main scintillation arc for MJD 60473.
+Point A is determined using the ESE screen distance from Section \ref{subsec:esesource}, $ D_{V_{\rm ISS}} = 1.04\pm0.01 $.
+Similarly, points B and C are found using the screen distance outside the event, $ D_{V_{\rm ISS}} =1.00\pm0.04$.
 The error for each angular scale is shown in the shaded region.
-The image at A is the only point which is not consistent with zero, and is further evidence of the event originating from a separate scattering screen.
+The image at A corresponds to a higher angular scale value than the images at B and C.